Release 0.26: Go Wasm routes, live reload, and HTMX extensions

 Install

-npm install @primate/binding
+npm install @primate/go

 In addition, your system needs to have the go executable in its path, as it is used to compile Go routes into WebAssembly.